hybridgroup/kidsruby/README.md

 # KidsRuby

 KidsRuby (http://kidsruby.com) is a Ruby programming environment meant for kids.
-It is heavily influenced by Hackety Hack (http://hackety-hack.com).
+If what you want is just to download/install KidsRuby, please go to http://kidsruby.com/download

+KidsRuby is heavily influenced by Hackety Hack (http://hackety-hack.com).
 In fact, you can run many of the same code samples from Hackety Hack in KidsRuby.
 For example:

 ``` ruby
 color = ask("what is your favorite color")